 This book would be incomplete without acknowledging the unwavering support of CLRA's funding partner Rosa Luxemburg Stiftung e.V.
-I wish to particularly acknowledge Mr Rajiv Kumar and his team who have always been cooperative and supported us in all our endeavours.
-They have encouraged us to persevere and pursue our work with the informal workers of the unorganized sector.
+I wish to particularly acknowledge Mr Rajiv unorganized sector.

+Kumar and his team who have always been cooperative and supported us in all our endeavours.

-Last, but not the least, we would like to offer my earnest and humble gratitude towards my colleagues and team members at CLRA - especially Mr Sudhir Katiyar and the Surat project team.
+They have encouraged us to persevere and pursue our work with the informal workers of the colleagues and team members at CLRA - especially Mr Sudhir Katiyar and the Surat project team.
 From the inception of the study and till the culmination - this endeavour would not have borne fruit without his critical insights and contribution.